 - Our children don’t clean their rooms?
 They are purposely defying us!

 - Our significant other doesn’t show affection?
 They must not care about us as much as they should!

 - Our boss acts inconsiderately?
 They must hate us!

 - Someone hurts us?
 Everyone must be out to get us!

 Some people even think life itself is personally against them.
 But the truth is, almost nothing in life is personal – things happen, or they don’t, and it’s rarely all about anyone specifically.

 People have emotional issues they’re dealing with, and it makes them defiant, rude and thoughtless sometimes.
 They are doing the best they can, or they’re not even aware of their issues.
 In any case, you can learn not to interpret their behaviors as personal attacks, and instead see them as non-personal encounters (like a dog barking in the distance, or a bumblebee buzzing by) that you can either respond to with a calm mindset, or not respond to at all.

 Mantras for NOT Taking Things Personally

-Like you, I’m only human, and I still take things personally sometimes when I’m in the heat of the moment.
-So I’ve implemented a simple strategy to support the practice of watching my response, as I’ve outlined above.
+Like you, I’m only human, and I sometimes still take things personally when I’m in the heat of the moment.
+So, I’ve implemented a simple strategy to support the practice of watching my response.
 In a nutshell, I proactively remind myself NOT to take things personally.
-Anytime I catch myself doing so, I pause and read the following mantras to myself.
+Anytime I catch myself doing so, I pause and read a few of the following mantras to myself.
 Then I take some fresh deep breaths…

 - You can’t take things too personally, even if it seems personal.
 Rarely do people do things because of you.
 They do things because of them.